Abyss (wrestler): Immortal (2010–2012)

 When Hulk Hogan and Eric Bischoff took over TNA at the beginning of 2010, Abyss's TNA career was thrown into question by Bischoff, when Mick Foley refused to work with him.
-When Foley finally agreed to work with Bischoff, he was booked to face Abyss at Against All Odds in a No Disqualification match as part of the 8 Card Stud Tournament, with the added stipulation that if a barbed wire baseball bat was not used during the match, Abyss would lose his mask on the following episode of Impact!.
+When Foley finally agreed to work with Bischoff, he was booked to face Abyss at Against All Odds on February 14 in a No Disqualification match as part of the 8 Card Stud Tournament, with the added stipulation that if a barbed wire baseball bat was not used during the match, Abyss would lose his mask on the following episode of Impact!.
 Abyss defeated Foley with the Black Hole Slam, just as he was going to use the bat.
 In the semifinals of the tournament, Abyss was defeated by Mr. Anderson.

 On the following episode of Impact!
 Bischoff, with help from Desmond Wolfe, Homicide, Raven, Rhino and Tomko, tried to remove Abyss's mask, only for him to be saved by Hulk Hogan.
 An exasperated Hogan took Abyss to his office, gave him a pep talk about how he once was the most feared man in the company, and how sick he is of him being a neurotic mess.
 He offered his guidance and then his Hall of Fame ring and said that it would make Abyss a god of wrestling.
 On the March 8 Monday night episode of Impact!
 Abyss teamed up with Hogan in his in-ring TNA debut, a tag team match against Styles and Flair, who was also making his in-ring TNA debut.
 Abyss won the match by pinning Styles with a Black Hole Slam.
 Afterwards, the returning Jeff Hardy saved Abyss and Hogan from a beatdown at the hands of Styles, Flair and Desmond Wolfe.
-At Destination X Abyss failed in his attempt to win the World Heavyweight Championship from Styles, when referee Earl Hebner threw the match out after Abyss chokeslammed Styles through the ring.
+At Destination X on March 21, Abyss failed in his attempt to win the TNA World Heavyweight Championship from Styles, when referee Earl Hebner threw the match out after Abyss chokeslammed Styles through the ring.